olliw42/mLRS-docu/docs/FRSKY_R9.md

 ([back to main page](../README.md))

-The Frsky R9M, R9M Lite Pro transmitter modules and R9 MX, R9MM receivers can be a relatively easy way to get started with mLRS as they are commercially available.
+The Frsky R9M, R9M Lite Pro transmitter modules and R9 MX, R9 MM, R9 Mini receivers can be a relatively easy way to get started with mLRS as they are commercially available.
 However, the R9 hardware does have some limitations as detailed below which may affect some applications.

 <table>
   <tbody>